Vivojay/mariana-music-player/README.md

 E.g. `pip install llvmlite‑0.37.0‑cp39‑cp39‑win_amd64.whl`
 Now, Install PyPI modules from pip using `pip install -r requirements.txt`

-Now you need to install a release of ffmpeg from their [official site](https://ffmpeg.org/download.html) and then VLC media player with the same architecture (32 or 64 bit) as your python version
+Now you need to install a release of ffmpeg from their official site at [www.ffmpeg.org](https://ffmpeg.org/download.html)
+and then VLC media player from their [official site]('videolan.com/vlc') with the same architecture (32 or 64 bit) as your python version.

+Architecture match between VLC and Python (v < 3.10) is critical for python-vlc binding to install properly.

 ## Technical